BestTimesToVisit.com Logo

 money

 Brunei uses the Brunei dollar (BND), pegged to the Singapore dollar (SGD).
-ATMs are widely available, especially in Bandar Seri Begawan, but it's a good idea to exchange some currency before arrival, particularly if you plan on visiting smaller towns.
-Credit cards are accepted in larger establishments, but smaller vendors may prefer cash.
+ATMs are widely available, especially in Bandar Seri Begawan, but it's always a good idea to have some smaller bills on hand for smaller purchases at local markets or food stalls.
+Credit cards are accepted at most larger establishments but not everywhere.

 transport

 The easiest way to get around Brunei is by taxi or ride-hailing apps like Grab.
-Negotiate fares beforehand with taxis, especially for longer distances outside of Bandar Seri Begawan.
+Negotiate fares with taxi drivers beforehand, especially for longer distances outside of Bandar Seri Begawan.
 Public buses are available but can be infrequent outside the capital city.

 culture

-Brunei is a conservative Muslim country; dress modestly, especially when visiting mosques or religious sites.
-Women should cover their shoulders and knees, and men should avoid shorts.
-Showing affection in public is frowned upon.
+Brunei is a conservative Muslim country.
+Dress modestly, especially when visiting mosques or religious sites; shoulders and knees should be covered.
+Showing public affection is frowned upon.
+Learning a few basic Malay phrases will be appreciated by locals.

 food

 Try the local delicacies like ambuyat (a sticky sago-based dish) and Nasi Katok (rice with fried chicken).
-Many restaurants offer halal food, reflecting Brunei's Muslim majority.
+Many restaurants offer halal food, reflecting Brunei's Islamic heritage.
 Explore local markets for a more authentic and affordable culinary experience.

 safety